Club Officer Information

 Club Secretary Information and Tips

-End of Year Requirements for Secretary Books (Due August 1st)--Information for Secretary
+End of Year Requirements for Secretary Books (Due August 3rd)

-You will find forms for meeting agendas, meeting minutes, meeting planner, annual planner, and 4-H Otreach Documentation in the Officer forms file (you can modify them as long as the information is included)
+You will find forms for meeting agendas, meeting minutes, meeting planner, annual planner, and 4-H Outreach Documentation in the Officer forms file (you can modify them as long as the information is included)